junglesta/wherenodoctor/__LAB/chapters/10-first aid.md

 # SHOCK

 Shock is a life threatening condition that can result from a large burn, losing a lot of blood, severe illnesses, dehydration, or severe allergic reaction.
-Heavy bleeding inside the body—although not seen—can also cause shock.
+Heavy bleeding inside the bodyalthough not seencan also cause shock.

 Signs of SHOCK: